vsrinivas/fuchsia/bin/ui/lib/view_associate_framework/README.md

 associates.

-Developers are welcome to use this framework or to roll their own implementations targeting the mojom interfaces directly if they prefer.
+Developers are welcome to use this framework or to roll their own implementations targeting the fidl interfaces directly if they prefer.